-The variables n and m denote the numbers of vertices in the original and active meshes respectively.

-surprising given our challenging parallelism restrictions.
+Memory analysis Our data structures use a total of 69n + 56m bytes, where n and m are the numbers of vertices in the original and active meshes respectively.
+For sufficiently detailed models, it is generally impossible to view all surface regions at high resolution within a frame, so typically $m \ll n$.
+Thus the memory bottleneck is the size 69n of the static portion of our structures.
+As shown in Table 3, this compares favorably with previous view-dependent LOD schemes, which is surprising given our challenging parallelism restrictions.
 In addition, most prior schemes perform immediate-mode rendering (e.g. with glVertex() calls), whereas our dynamic data structures (56m bytes) maintain explicit index buffers that permit more efficient rendering on present graphics systems.

-Limitations: Our index buffers define indexed triangle lists rather than strips, so take more space than an optimized static mesh.
+Limitations Our index buffers define indexed triangle lists rather than strips, so take more space than an optimized static mesh.
 Also, the ordering of faces within this list is not optimized for vertex cache locality.
-Finally, our system does not yet support geomorphs [32] for smooth temporal transitions.
+Finally, our system does not yet support geomorphs for smooth temporal transitions.
 However, the LOD updates are fast and the screen-space error tolerance is small enough that popping is nearly imperceptible.